200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-DrinkTeaForget.md

 As you drink, roll 1d6 and vow to:

 1-3.
 Let someone in.
 What do they think?
 How would they approach this?
-Perhaps the only thing they can offer is an open ear, that’s fine too.
+Perhaps the only thing they can offer is an open ear, thatâ€™s fine too.

 4-5.
 Be alone with your thoughts.
 What could you have done differently?
 What can you do moving forward?
-Ask yourself hard questions that you’ve been avoiding.
+Ask yourself hard questions that youâ€™ve been avoiding.
 Be a better you.

 6. Never think of this again.
 Cross it off the list.
 It is gone.
 Forgotten.
 Let it go.

-Repeat until you’re ready to stop or until you’ve crossed every choice off the list.
+Repeat until youâ€™re ready to stop or until youâ€™ve crossed every choice off the list.
 Bottoms up.
 ```
 ## Author Comments (if any)